Click HERE to register for the livestream event.

-We’ve created this awards program to formally acknowledge the designers, architects and makers who contribute to Australia’s vibrant creative community.
+The Design Files + Laminex Design Awards is an awards program designed to acknowledge the designers, architects and makers who contribute to Australia’s vibrant creative community.

-This is an awards program which recognises the diverse creative fields which make up modern Australia, from small scale, handcrafted practices, to complex, collaborative projects.
-It’s the only awards program which celebrates the best in residential architecture and interior design, alongside innovative new work by Australia’s most talented furniture designers, craft practitioners, floral designers, textile designers, stylists + art directors and more.
+This is an awards program which recognises the diverse creative fields which make up modern Australia, from small scale, handcrafted practices, to Residential Architecture, Interior Design, and Landscape Design.

 From established to emerging creatives, home studios to globally recognised design firms, these awards bring together the very best in Australian design and creativity.

-The TDF Design Awards program champions creativity, originality, sustainability, innovation and visionary thinking, across multiple disciplines.
+The TDF + Laminex Design Awards program champions creativity, originality, sustainability, innovation and visionary thinking, across multiple disciplines.

 One winner in each category will receive a certificate, a handblown glass trophy, and a cash prize.
 Up to two commendations in each category will receive a certificate.